jwesy0/libmrs/README.md

 Lightweight C library for management of .MRS archives from [GunZ: The Duel](https://en.wikipedia.org/wiki/GunZ:_The_Duel).

 ## **TODO**:
-- Port to Linux, at least...
+- Port to Linux, at least;
+- Reference count for Local/Central Dir headers' extra/comment fields;